becodeorg/oto/README.md

 **oto** is a small middleware, a lambda serverless function, which only role is to serve as the server in a OAuth2 transaction.

+[Read the medium article](https://medium.com/@leny_be/introducing-oto-the-man-in-the-middle-581311962a6d) introducing oto & its purpose.

 ## Installation

 Firstly, run the classic `npm install` to install dependencies.